 On the open Record panel, choose the slide that you want to synchronize with the narration.

-The Narration Recorder in iSpring Presenter contains the built-in slide notes, where you can paste the script of your voiceover.
+The Narration Recorder in iSpring Suite contains the built-in slide notes, where you can paste the script of your voiceover.
 It’s also possible to record the audio for one slide only.
 To do that, select the Process current slide only checkbox.

 Now click the Start Record button.
 While you’re recording your voice, the presentation will be playing, which means you can synchronize your narration with slides and animations on the fly.
 Whenever there’s an effect on your slide, the Start Record button will be replaced with the Next Slide/Next Animation/Skip Transition buttons that you can click in the appropriate moments.